ColeSeverson/Quack/README.md

     -If a variable is supposed to be instantiated within a control statement (like one in both branches of an if) it must be instantiated before the control statement
-    -INT has all basic arithmatic (add, subtract, multiply) but no divide -All but 4 of the testbench tests complete succesfully, and 3 of those are because of no typecasing
+    -INT has all basic arithmatic (add, subtract, multiply) but no divide -All but 4 of the testbench tests complete succesfully, and 3 of those are because of no typecasing -STR() method is STRING() instead (not sure why but I had a split between the two so I went with STRING)